The Steubenville verdict is still echoing through the chambers (guilty, jail, registered sex offenders, the whole nine yards) and amongst the general

 But someone was left.
 Someone who woke up not twenty minutes later with that very same friendly familiar face inches from hers, penetrating her in places she hadn’t given him permission to go.
 Someone who rushed out in to the night and called two other lifelong friends…friends who — not unlike the girls in Steubenville who reportedly failed to support Jane Doe in the aftermath of her very public and prolonged attack — went back to a party at the very same house and drank with the very same friendly familiar face the very next night, despite knowing that our violated friend was quite possibly at that moment sitting in a sterile hospital room enduring the collection of his DNA for her rape kit.

-Less than two years later after that friendly familiar face was long behind bars, I personally downed a fifth of Vodka in the wake of a rough breakup despite being one of only two females at a frat party in Ann Arbor Michigan.
+Less than two years later after that friendly familiar face was long behind bars, I personally downed a fifth of Vodka on a bet despite being one of only two females at a frat party in Ann Arbor Michigan.
 Many of us have made dangerously bad decisions from time to time.
 Within the hour I had blacked out and shat myself.
 To this day, I am grateful that that same someone who woke up alone being violated by a friendly familiar face in a friendly familiar place also happened to be the only other girl at that frat party.
 As I vomited (and worse) all over myself and the bedroom of our host she refused to leave me alone for a moment.
 Not even with guys we’d known for years.
 Not even with her own boyfriend.
 She didn’t fail me, despite how egregiously she’d been failed by all of us just eighteen months prior.

 The stories don’t end there.
 I could go on, but I’ve grown nauseous.